 However, this is generally done when the legal transgression commissioned by the accused is a felony or a serious misdemeanor.
 When effecting arrest, the officer in charge is legally bound to inform the arrestee of the authority of the officer and the reason why the accused is being taken into custody.

-Even if this law enforcement agent does not have the warrant on his person while making the arrest, the detainee has to be informed of the existence of the judicial order and the document should be made available to the defendant or his legal representative upon request.
+Even if this law enforcement agent does not have the warrant on his person while making the arrest, the detainee has to be informed of the existence of the judicial order.
+The document should be made available to the defendant or his legal representative upon request.
 Peace officers are authorized to use physical force and to enter premises by breaking in, if need be, to effect the arrest.

 So, even if you were to get in touch with the local sheriff’s office or the clerk of court for such records, they will inform the subject of the search.
-Yet, if you were to ask for non-criminal data from the court records database maintained by the county clerk’s office, this inquiry will be dealt with discreetly.
-However, you will only be allowed to look through the civil court dockets.
+Yet, if you were to ask for non-criminal data from the court records database maintained by the county clerk’s office, this inquiry would be dealt with discreetly.
+However, you can only look through the civil court dockets.
 Another way to look for crime data is to check out the most wanted list posted on the sheriff’s website.

 If you would rather approach the Oregon State Police, you will need to take your warrant search to their Identification Services Unit.
-They accept requests for personal background inquiries as well as third party crime data checks.
-For more information on this, you can visit the agency’s website at http://www.oregon.gov/osp/ID/pages/public_records.aspx.
+They accept requests for personal background inquiries as well as third-party crime data checks.
+For more information on this, you can visit the agency’s website.

-To initiate the search for crime records, you will need to fill the form on http://www.oregon.gov/osp/ID/docs/crim_history.pdfand send it to the Oregon Department of Human Services, Background Check Unit, PO Box 14870, Salem, OR 97309.
-The inquiry will be charged at $10.
+To initiate the search for crime records, you will need to fill out the form here.
+And send it to the Oregon Department of Human Services, Background Check Unit, PO Box 14870, Salem, OR 97309.
+The inquiry will be charged $10.
 For personal background checks, you can submit fingerprint cards to the agency.
-An online search is also possible but for it, you will need to register with Open records of the OSP and get yourself a business account.
+An online search is also possible, but you will need to register with Open OSP records and get a business account.